 Keychron is one of the most approachable keyboard brands if you want better build quality, hot-swappable switches, and layouts that go beyond a generic gaming board.
-Whether you want a 65 percent keyboard, a premium aluminum 75%, or a Keychron Q1 knob setup for productivity, there is a strong Keychron option for almost every desk.
+Whether you want a 65 percent keyboard, a premium aluminum 75%, a low-profile board, or an Alice layout, there is now a stronger Keychron option for almost every desk.

 Shop Keychron on Amazon